Since 1847: The Thayers Natural Remedies Story

 Over time, Dr. Thayer continued to produce his line of herbal extracts, which grew to include over 800 products in the form of infusions, poultices, syrups, tinctures, and wines.
 Prominent among the products was Witch Hazel Extract, listed as a “tonic, astringent and sedative.”

 Witch Hazel, a flowering plant known for its medicinal properties, has become the brand’s hero ingredient.
 Today, Witch Hazel is incorporated into our highly sought after alcohol-free toners and astringents, as well as our new facial mists and body bars.
 Thayers Witch Hazel is Certified Organic and sourced from a family farm in Fairfield County, Connecticut.
 Our products are made the old-fashioned way – and not distilled – so they contain 195% more tannins, which are naturally occurring substances found in the bark and skin of some plants, including Witch Hazel.
-Tannins have mild antioxidant properties and help to balance skin’s pH levels, reduce irritation and serve as one of the best natural acne remedies.
+Tannins have mild antioxidant properties and help to balance skin’s pH levels.

 In addition to Witch Hazel, we harness the power of Slippery Elm that is extracted from the Ulmus Fulva Tree, and endorsed by the FDA for its soothing, protective, moisturizing and healing properties.
 A natural demulcent, Slippery Elm is the active ingredient in our Lozenges, to heal sore throats and overworked vocal cords.
 Incorporated into Thayers Lip Balms, it moisturizes and heals dry, chapped lips.